Reading guides

 Warning: contains spoilers.

-The guides on this page are intended for book groups and readers interested in delving deeper into the themes touched upon in my novels.
-As such they hint at important plot and character developments.
-So, if you’re a first-time reader and would like to avoid finding out what happens, you have been warned!
+The guides on this page are intended for book groups and any readers interested in delving deeper into the themes in my novels.
+If you’re a first-time reader and want to avoid spoilers, look away!

 Sworn Sword